Virginia Labor Laws Guide

 OSHA states that employers are required to:

-Employers are required to provide several things to ensure workplace safety to their employees:
+Employers are required to provide several things to ensure workplace safety for their employees, including:

-The main goal of OSHA is to reduce and further try to eliminate the possibility of workplace injuries, illnesses, and fatalities.
+OSHA’s main goal is to reduce and, ultimately, eliminate the possibility of workplace injuries, illnesses, and fatalities.

 Besides providing necessary training and education for employees, employers must create optimal working conditions — free from any recognized hazards that may cause harm.

-Moreover, it is obligatory to conduct safety and health research regularly, as well as undertake safety demonstrations concerning health matters.
+Moreover, it’s obligatory to conduct safety and health research regularly and undertake safety demonstrations concerning health matters.

-Virginia OSHA is under the jurisdiction of the Occupational Safety and Health Administration and is responsible for regulating the workplace safety of all workers in Virginia.
+The Virginia Occupational Safety and Health (VOSH) is under the jurisdiction of the Occupational Safety and Health Administration and is responsible for regulating the workplace safety of all workers in Virginia.

 Federal employers and employees may be excluded from the OSHA regulations.

-The Administration has compliance officers who are in charge of implementing and enforcing the Virginia OSHA.
+The Administration has compliance officers in charge of implementing and enforcing the Virginia OSHA.

-Apart from scheduled inspections that compliance officers regularly conduct, they are allowed to carry out inspections without any notice, at any given time.
+Apart from scheduled inspections that compliance officers regularly conduct, they are allowed to conduct inspections without any notice, at any given time.

 Unscheduled inspections can be a result of: